List of state highways in Louisiana (3150–3199)

 The following is a list of state highways in the U.S. state of Louisiana designated in the 3150–3199 range.

 Louisiana Highway 3150

 Louisiana Highway 3150 (LA 3150) runs 0.29 mi in a north–south direction along Minnich Lane from LA 1 to a point near Louisiana Avenue, a local road, in Grand Isle, Jefferson Parish.
 It is an undivided two-lane highway for its entire length.

 The route was designated as LA 574-10 prior to 1972, when five digit routes were eliminated by the state highway department.

 Louisiana Highway 3151

 Louisiana Highway 3151 (LA 3151) runs 1.12 mi in a general north–south direction along Humble Road, looping off of LA 1 in Grand Isle, Jefferson Parish.
 It is an undivided two-lane highway for its entire length.

 The route was designated as LA 574-11 prior to 1972, when five digit routes were eliminated by the state highway department.

 Louisiana Highway 3152

+Louisiana Highway 3152 (LA 3152) is a state highway in Louisiana that serves Jefferson Parish.
+LA 3152 spans 3.8 mi in a south to north direction and is known locally as South Clearview Parkway and Clearview Parkway.